JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 == 3 - Sketching the front of the boat contour

-Using the #icon("circle") `Circle` tool, add two circle to your the top corners of your sketch as seen in @double-circle.
+Using the #icon("circle") `Circle` tool, add two circles to your the top corners of your sketch as seen in @double-circle.
 When selecting the size of the circle, line up your cursor with the opposite opposite sided corner.
 As you get close, the line will change colors to orange and the icon for #icon("tangent") `Tangent` will appear.
 The icon signifies that Onshape is automatically adding a relation to the sketch.
 If done correctly, the circle will appear black in color.

-Select the cutting tool, and click and drag your mouse of the sections of the circle as signified in @trim-tool.
+Select the #icon("trim") `Trim` tool, and click and drag your mouse of the sections of the circle as signified in @trim-tool.
 Once you are finished, your sketch should look like @finish-boat-contour.
 Select the green check mark, and your sketch is finished!

 #oasis-align([#oasis-align([#figure(image("images/double-circle.png"), caption: []) <double-circle>
 ],[#figure(image("images/trim-tool.png"), caption: []) <trim-tool>])],
 [#figure(image("images/finish-boat-contour.png"), caption: []) <finish-boat-contour>])

-#tip[The trim tool is a great way to remove unwanted geometry from a sketch.]
+// #tip[The trim tool is a great way to remove unwanted geometry from a sketch.]

 == 4 - Extruding the Sketch

 #oasis-align(int-dir:-1,[Now that we hae a sketch, we can "extrude" it to make it three-dimensional.
 Click the #icon("extrude") `Extrude` button in toolbar @extrude-contour.
 // next to the `Sketch` button, and then select the face of sketch 1 as shown in .
 As in Step 1, you can either click on the face in the graphics area or on the feature list.
-Set the `Depth` of the extrude to 2in and click the check mark.
+Set the `Depth` of the extrude to `2in` and click the check mark.
 If you reorient your part, it should now look like @boat-base-done
 ],
 oasis-align([#figure(image("images/extrude-contour.png"), caption: []) <extrude-contour>
 ], [#figure(image("images/boat-base-done.png"), caption: []) <boat-base-done>]))

 == 5 - Adding a sketch to non-planar geometry
+#oasis-align([
-#oasis-align([We want the front of the boat to curve up.
-Create another `Sketch`, this time clicking on the flat surface side surface of the boat as seen in @side-plane.
+// We want the front of the boat to curve up.
+Create another #icon("sketch") `Sketch`, this time clicking on the flat surface side surface of the boat as seen in @side-plane.

 #note[Onshape will not allow you to built a sketch on a curved surface.
 As a result, we need to built a sketch that is offset from the surface]
 ],
 [#figure(image("images/side-plane.png"), caption: []) <side-plane>],)

-Looking at the tipped end of the boat, add a spline using the `Spline` tool.
+Looking at the tipped end of the boat, add a spline using the #icon("spline") `Spline` tool.
 Start at the bottom left of the curve-start, and then go to somewhere above the top of the boat as in @coincident.
 To cancel a third spline point, press `Esc` on your keyboard.
-While holding `Shift`, click on the end point of the spline and the tip of the boat, and then add a relation called `Coincident`.
+Click on the end point of the spline and the tip of the boat, and then add a relation called #icon("coincident") `Coincident`.
 This will force the two points to overlap.

-Add another `Coincident` relationship, this time between the spline control node and the closest edge of the boat as seen in @spline-align.
+Add another #icon("coincident") `Coincident` relationship, this time between the spline control node and the closest edge of the boat as seen in @spline-align.
 The nodes should be stuck to their respective lines.
 Drag each not to a position that gives you a shape to your liking similar to @spline-drag.

 #oasis-align(
   [#figure(image("images/coincident.png"), caption: []) <coincident>],